 The Independent Study program allows students to advance at their own pace.
 Modules do not have to be taken in sequence.
 Each module assignment, quiz and practical skills checklist must be completed within the specified 4 weeks before registering for another module.
 To be eligible to write the online CCOA examination in June*, all 9 modules must be successfully completed, and a full workshop attended.

 The CCOA modules cover the full range of relevant skills and knowledge: from anatomy and physiology, to patient management, sales, customer service, frame and lens dispensing, and contact lenses.
 A complete overview of the content in each of the modules is available here.

 The workshop is an integral component of the CCOA program.
 Participants benefit from experienced instructors delivering in-depth reviews of critical concepts covered in the course modules.
 Each workshop is 2 days in length, and is usually held on Saturday or Sunday.
 Workshop attendance is necessary in order to be eligible to sit for the CCOA Examination.

 The CCOA examination is written on a pre-agreed date from June 17 – 21.
 The final exam is unsupervised, and can be completed online.
 Full instructions for booking the exam date will be sent in May.
-The deadline to register your exam writing date is June 7, 2019.

 A Canadian Certified Optometric Assistant (CCOA) certificate, valid for three years, will be issued upon successful completion of; all nine modules, full workshop attendance, and CCOA Examination.
 To maintain the CCOA designation, 18 hours of Continuing Education credits, including CPR, must be submitted every 3 years (fee applies).
 Failure to maintain current CCOA status forfeits the legal right to use the CCOA designation, and the certificate is no longer recognized.